Galadon123/AWS-EKS-Labs/EKS Labs/Lab 04/README.md

 ---

-So, We have successfully created the EKS cluster and node group and deployed a Flask application on the EKS cluster and exposing it using both Classic and Network Load Balancers.
+So, We have successfully created the EKS cluster and node group and deployed a Flask application on the EKS cluster and exposing it using Classic Load Balancer.